This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 The GPhC will consider requests for adjustments in order to ensure that no trainee who sits the assessment is disadvantaged.
 Evidence to support an adjustment request must be from a doctor or other appropriately qualified person, and must give details of how a disadvantage would affect performance during the assessment.
 Details about the provision of supporting evidence needed when applying for adjustments can be found on the GPhC website.
 The GPhC sets a deadline for applications for reasonable adjustments.
 Requests that are submitted after the deadline will not be considered.

 Trainees who have previously been granted an adjustment and are sitting for the second or third time will need to put in a fresh application for each sitting.
 Adjustments agreed to for previous assessments cannot be carried over to a further sitting.
-For guidance on all aspects of requesting an adjustment and also to download the request form, see the GPhC website.
+For guidance on all aspects of requesting an adjustment and also to download the request form, see section 5.5 of the GPhC pre-registration manual.

 Fit to sit